cosmos/developer-portal/academy/3-ibc/5-light-client-dev.md

 To summarize, this section has explored:

-* How the development of IBC light clients is crucial to the expansion of IBC into other ecosystems, to connect them to the Interchain.
+* How the development of IBC light clients is crucial to the expansion of IBC into other ecosystems, to connect them to the interchain.
 * Where to find the required documentation in the form of a _light client developer guide_ if you need to develop a light client.
 * What the most important interfaces are: client and consensus state and client messages.
 * How a client can get updates.